srobo/website/_events/sr2017/bristol-kickstart.md

 be announced and robotics kits will be handed out to the teams.

-**Any team is welcome to attend the Bristol Kickstart, however you need to [let your local team co-ordinators know][teams-contact], as we will need to arrange for your robotics kit to be at the venue.**
+**Any team is welcome to attend the Bristol Kickstart, however you need to let your local team co-ordinators know, as we will need to arrange for your robotics kit to be at the venue.**

 **Please bring your laptops!**